DB8LE/satgs/docs/interfaces.md

 The structure of rotor & radio configuration files described with comments.
 Note that this isn't valid JSON because of the comments.

+Config files are stored in the settings directory inside the rotors and radios folders.
+You can find the config directory using `$ satgs settings path`.

 ## Radios

 There are multiple radio types you can configure.
 You can define any combination of these, as long as at least one is defined, and only a maximum of one of each type is defined.